kochlisGit/Predictive-Maintainance-Tanzania-Water-Pumps/Tanzania-Pump-Dataset/README.md

+# Tanzania - Pump Status Challenge

-# Tanzania is the largest country in East-Africa, with a population of approximately 60 million people.
+Tanzania is the largest country in East-Africa, with a population of approximately 60 million people.
 But of those 60 million people, only 47% have access to basic water, while the rest of the population have no choice but to drink dirty water from unsafe sources.
 As a result, 4000 children each year die from preventable diseases due to unsafe water.
 Safe water is scarce, and often women and children have